 - Require your employees to provide status reports on a periodic basis.

-- Take the burden of tracking and requesting documentation off your managers and HR team by having employees deal directly with a neutral party.
+- Take the burden of tracking and requesting documentation of your managers and HR team by having employees deal directly with an outsourced, neutral party.

-- An outsourced vendor should be expected to practice consistency and focus on follow-up to obtaining documentation and updates.
+- An outsourced administrator should be expected to practice consistency and focus on the follow-up to obtaining documentation and updates.

-While there will continue to be challenges of minimizing FMLA abuse, there are options and tools that empower the employer and help remove the feeling of being helpless.
-Most of these tools require effort but can pay off in the long run.
+While there will continue to be challenges of minimizing FMLA abuse, there are options and tools that empower companies and help remove the feeling of being helpless.
+Most of these tools require effort and can pay off in the long run.
 Using any combination of these strategies can send a message that FMLA is not to be abused but is available for employees who really need to take time off.

-A few resources that may be helpful in managing FMLA best practices can be obtained on the following websites:
+A few resources that may be helpful in managing FMLA best practices can be obtained from the following websites: